 He is a Fellow of the Royal Geographical Society, on the board of Sadler’s Wells(09), Greenwich and Makebelieve Theatres and is an Arts Council England Advocate for the Powerbrokers Leadership Initiative, he has been awarded an honorary doctorate by Vysoka Skola Muzickych Umeni v Bratislave in Slovakia, 2004 and by Hanoi University of Culture in 2009.
 He was awarded the Viet Nam State Culture Medal by the Viet Nam Government in 2009.

-I have worked for Gerald on the MA in Arts Admsnistration and Cultural Policy for the last ten years.
+I have worked for Gerald on the MA in Arts Administration and Cultural Policy for nigh on 20 years.
 Gerald combines an extraordinary breadth of knowledge with a down-to-earth practical approach to getting stuff done.
 He is someone who in every encounter tries to leave you with a story or little piece of thinking which just takes you a couple of steps forward.
-Its a fine quality to cultivate.
+It is a fine quality to cultivate.